Dear Dr. Foster,

 You have good reason to be worried, considering the quite severe side effects of this particularly dangerous medication.
 In my opinion, warfarin is one of the worst drugs to hit the market.
-Doctors are very familiar with its long list of adverse reactions and interactions with other medications.
-However, the most troubling aspect about this medication is that it does not combine well with herbs or even simple foods, either.
+People tae this medication because their doctor prescribes it, usually after a heart attack or a blood clot.
+They take this medication because they do not know what else to do or any safer alternatives.
+(Click here to see the alternatives.)
+Doctors are very familiar with warfarin's long list of adverse reactions and interactions with other medications.
+Most of them do not know about or understand any alternatives, either.
+The most troubling aspect about this medication is that it does not combine well with herbs or even simple foods, either.
 This medication doesn't seem to combine well with ANYTHING.
 There are a number of things that your friend's mother could have consumed that may have reacted with this medication and caused either a bleeding episode or a clotting episode.

 Warfarin has what medical doctors call a "narrow therapeutic window."
 What this means in plain English is that if the dose is the slightest bit too high or the slightest bit too low, then the drug does not work.
 Only within a narrow dosage range does the medication work in the body.
 Because of this, doctors must monitor the blood levels of this medication on a regular basis to make sure that it is neither too high or too low.
 If the levels are too high, then the patient could have a serious bleeding episode that could lead to death.
 If the levels are too low, then the patient could have a clotting episode that leads to a stroke, heart attack, or the loss of fingers, toes or other extremities.